Tandy Leather Factory: The beginning of The Leather Factory

 Shortly thereafter, the partners were contacted by the Scholze Tannery, a division of The Brown Group in Chattanooga, Tennessee, to solicit a consulting agreement to help Scholze join the leathercraft market.
 Wray Thompson and Ron Morgan departed for Chattanooga, TN in 1980 to set up the new company later to be known as The Leather Factory.
 Prior to their departure they hired Jon Thompson, Wray Thompson's oldest son, to begin the task of setting up Midas Leathercraft retail operations in Arlington, TX.

 With merchandise finally in Tennessee, Jon Thompson was called to Chattanooga as he had been waiting three months to open his own store as a dealer for The Leather Factory in Arlington, TX.
 Help in Tennessee was still sparse, so Jon Thompson pulled, packed and shipped his own store opening merchandise order before driving straight through from Tennessee to Texas before the freight truck arrived.

 By 1984, the manufacturer Ivan Leathercraft was producing over 1,000 items for Midas Leathercraft Tool Company, who then supplied those items to The Leather Factory and others.
-They had opened six stores and named George Hurst, long-time associate and ex-merchandising manager for Tandy, General Manager of The Leather Factory.
+They had opened six stores and named George Hurst, long-time associate and ex-merchandising manager for Tandy, general manager of The Leather Factory.
 Regardless of their mounting success, the Brown Group decided to sell off or close down all companies that were under $100 million annually, unprofitable or non-shoe related.
 The Leather Factory, consisting of six locations, was offered for sale.

 Midas Leathercraft purchases assets of The Leather Factory

 Through Midas Leathercraft Tool Company, the partners purchased the assets of The Leather Factory in January 1985.
 Midas, with just over $200,000 in assets, took on a debt of just under $1.2 million for the asset purchase of the company.
 Two of the six managers chose not to gamble on new owners, so Wray Thompson called on former Tandy Leather Regional Manager Clyde Angus and his son, Mark, who had run the family's western store in Pennsylvania.

 The Leather Factory introduced their wholesale club in 1986.
 Membership fees were allocated to the advertising budget which allowed the company to produce more mailing pieces and sales.
-By 1989, they had moved their warehouse and factory from Chattanooga to Fort Worth, TX and opened their twelfth location.
+By 1989, they had moved their warehouse and factory from Chattanooga to Fort Worth, Texas, and opened their twelfth location.

 By 1991, The Leather Factory had acquired American Leather Company and fourteen stores were open.
-Wray Thompson and Ron Morgan promoted from within to free them up from day to day buying and selling.
-Jon Thompson was put in charge of operations and Mark Angus, The Leather Factory leader in sales gains and profits, was promoted to Sales Manager and relocated to Ft.
+Wray Thompson and Ron Morgan promoted from within to free them up from day-to-day buying and selling.
+Jon Thompson was put in charge of operations and Mark Angus, The Leather Factory leader in sales gains and profits, was promoted to sales manager and relocated to Ft.
 Worth.
-Greg Sartor, former President of ST Leather, was hired as the Craft Sales Manager.
+Greg Sartor, former president of ST Leather, was hired as the craft sales manager.
 In 1993, The Leather Factory went public via a reverse merger on the American Stock exchange and five new Vice Presidents were named: Jon Thompson, Dave Ferrill, Mark Angus, Greg Sartor and Robin Myers Morgan.